doc4d/docs/docs/FormObjects/button_overview.md

 ### Custom

-The Custom button style accepts a personalized background picture and allows managing additional parameters such as icon and margin offset.
+The Custom button style accepts a personalized background picture and allows managing additional parameters such as icon, margin offset, or fill color.

 ![](../assets/en/FormObjects/button_custom.png)